 - Challenging a disputed charge

-A dispute occurs when a cardholder questions your payment with their card issuer.
-Cardholders may dispute charges for several different reasons, but they all fall into one of the following categories:
+A dispute occurs when a cardholder questions a payment with their card issuer.
+Disputes typically fall into one of the following categories:

 - Credit not processed